“Sometimes the most productive thing you can do is relax.”

 - freedom to use your imagination

-Do you agree with the author of the article above?
+Do you agree with the author of the passage above?
 Do you love your job?
 Do you see your leisure time as a chance to do nothing or as a challenge?